milge/lilblog/README.md

 **Learning:** LilBlog is great for students learning front end web technologies without having to know server side technologies.

+**Secure:** Since none of LilBlog writes to the server on which it runs, it's considerably more secure than most blogging platforms.

 ###Why not Jekyll/Kirby/etc?
 Database-free site generators like Jekyll are great for generating sites.
 The downsides are having to learn a new syntax and requirements.
 Jekyll needs Ruby, RubyGems, an OS, NodeJS, and Python to run.
 LilBlog just needs server software like Apache or IIS to run.